cscart/docs/en/user_guide/stores/sharing.rst

 Share Other Objects (Invariable Sharing)
 ----------------------------------------

 #.
-Switch to the root administrator mode: select **All stores** in the store selector in the top left corner.
+Choose an object that you need to share.
+For example, go to **Administration → Shipping & Taxes → Shipping methods** to share a shipping method.

+#.
+Make sure that **All stores** are selected in the upper right part of the page.

    .. image:: img/switch_modes.png
        :align: center
        :alt: Select all stores to switch to the root administrator mode.

-#.
-Choose an object that you need to share.
-For example, go to **Administration → Shipping & Taxes → Shipping methods** to share a shipping method.

 #.
 Click the **gear** button of the object.
 This opens the object configuration page.